WPgenWeakest Precondition Generator

 App (val_set p) m

-With the introduction of intermediate definitions for wpgen and the introduction of associated notations for each term construct, what we achieved is that the output of wpgen is, for any input term t, a human readable formula whose display closely resembles the syntax source code of the term t.
+With the introduction of intermediate definitions for wpgen and the introduction of associated notations for each term construct, what we have achieved is that the output of wpgen is, for any input term t, a human- readable formula whose display closely resembles the source code of t.

 Extension of wpgen to Handle Structural Rules